scottskinn/Regex-Tutorial/Develop/gist-template.md

-# Regex Tutorial
+# Regex Tutorial for Emails

-Introductory paragraph (replace this with your text)
+    What is a Regex?
+Regex stands for Regular Expression, which is a easy way to define a pattern.
+The main purpose of a regex is for you to match a character or words in specific fields.

 ## Summary

     The Regex that I will be making this tutorial on is the:

     Matching an Email – /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-    I will talk about what all of the symbol's mean.
+    I will talk about what all of the symbol's mean and the different sections they have.

 ## Table of Contents